Pyreko/hows-the-volume/README.md

 ...I don't know what spurred me to do this.
 Frontend written in Svelte, backend in Rust + axum.

+BTW I'm well aware the repo history is, uh, kinda messy.
+Was in a bit of a rush to finish this.

 ## Credits

 - Favicon is one of [Chroneco's emotes for IRyS](https://twitter.com/chrone_co/status/1426878310328332292).